- 1 Different types of Brokerages and Charges Include

 SEBI also charges a particular percentage on every trading that is one in the stocks market.
-Even though, it’s a small percentage but in all it becomes a big number looking at daily turnover of the market across all the stock brokers.
+Even though, it’s a small percentage but in all it becomes a big number looking at a daily turnover of the market across all the stock brokers.

 5. Trade platform usage charges

 Even though most of the trade platforms that you employ are free of cost, some of the stock brokers also take a license of 3rd party software like NEST and others develop top-notch apps by themselves.
 For using this software, the brokers charge a fixed amount regularly from the investors.

 Different types of stock brokers

 The bank based stock brokers charge a very high fee.
 Whether it is the maintenance fee, account opening charges or the brokerage fee, any bank based stock broker would basically be the one with highest rate.

 In return of this fee, these stock brokers offer a sense of trust, efficient customer service and various trading products even though most of the bank based brokers don’t permit commodity trading.

 Just like bank-based stock brokers, the full services stock brokers also come in the high charges bracket.
 However, it even depends on the trading capital and the overall turnover of the stock market.
 With high initial capital, you get the opportunity to get relatively low brokerage rate even though the maintenance charges and the account opening charges are quite high.